 There, they boarded a ferry to Fort Jay on Governors Island to begin preparing for deployment.

-It happened to be a rainy, blustery day in Glendale that morning, and one of the inductee’s mothers had brought her umbrella with her as she saw her son off.
+It happened to be a rainy, blustery day in Glendale that morning, and the mother of one of the inductees brought her umbrella as she saw her son off.